 Experience of using your computer, using websites, using email and participating in online forums will stand you in good stead for learning online.
-Your course involves uploading your drawings and paintings to an online portfolio area, so experience of scanning images using a scanner, taking photographs with a digital camera and of editing/re-sizing images would be very useful.
+Your course involves uploading your drawings and paintings to an online portfolio area, so experience of scanning images using a scanner, taking photographs with a digital camera and of editing/re-sizing images is most important, as we will need to see really good images of your work.
+A level of intermediate familiarity of these technical skills is essential.